thephpleague/uri-src/docs/components/7.0/hierarchical-path.md

 <p class="message-notice">If the offset does not exist <code>get</code> will return <code>null</code>.</p>
 <p class="message-info"><code>get</code> supports negative offsets</p>

-## Manipulating the path segments

-As an ordered list it is possible to append, prepend new segments but also to replace and remove segments based on their offsets.

 ### Append and prepend segments

 To append segments to the current object you need to use the `HierarchicalPath::append` method.
 This method accept a single argument which represents the data to be appended: